rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

   window?.rootViewController = navigationController
   return true
 ```
 In this code block, we set a `UINavigationController` with our initial view controller as the root.
-We hid the navigation and set it as our `window`'s `rootViewController`.
+We hid the navigation bar and set it as our `window`'s `rootViewController`.

 If you run the app now it displays a white screen.
 So let's add some content to the view controller.